Share this guide:

 If you don’t want to get married just to save money on your car insurance, here are a few alternative ways you can save:

-- Annual Payments: If you can afford it, paying up front for the entire year instead of monthly will mean that you pay less overall.
-Most people don’t do this as it is a large amount of money, but a useful tip for those lucky enough to be able to spend it.
+- Annual payments: If you can afford it, paying up front for the entire year instead of monthly will mean that you pay less overall.
+Most people don't do this as it is more manageable to make regular payments each month, but a useful tip for those lucky enough to be able to spend it.

 - Security: Improving the security of your car can greatly influence your insurance both directly through premiums and indirectly through your no-claims bonus.
 You should consider where you park your car, your alarm system, and maybe even an immobiliser on your steering wheel to make sure you are as safe as possible.